3 min read

 After an adverse event, there may be certain restrictions or changes to milk disposal rules.
 If you need to dispose of milk after an adverse event, contact your dairy company for advice.

 Milk can be applied directly to land.
-The following guidelines should be followed when applying milk to land (similar guidelines apply to the disposing of whey or any other liquid dairy products)
+The following guidelines should be followed (similar guidelines apply to the disposing of whey or any other liquid dairy products):

 Do not apply milk to:

 Properly designed 2-pond systems (adequate size and correct construction) can cope with milk from four consecutive milkings.
-After this, another option should be used, as additional milk will cause rapid deterioration in the quality of the discharge.
+After this, another option should be used as additional milk will cause a rapid deterioration in the quality of the discharge.

 Here are the following recommended disposal options:

-Please note in Northland your regional council does not recommend you discharge any milk into your oxidation ponds.
+Note: in Northland, your regional council does not recommend you discharge any milk into your oxidation ponds.
 They would prefer that where possible you apply to land and if this is not possible you dig an appropriate ditch as described above.